intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/quantization/README.md

     --benchmark
 # smoothquant
 # [alternative] --int8 is used for int8 only, --int8_bf16_mixed is used for int8 mixed bfloat16 precision.
+# --fallback_add option could be enabled to fallback all add-ops to FP32.
 OMP_NUM_THREADS=<physical cores num> numactl -m <node N> -C <cpu list> python run_generation.py \
     --model EleutherAI/gpt-j-6b \
     --sq \